Lead Opinion

 In my view, the total offense level grossly understates the seriousness of the defendant’s criminal conduct.

-Upon reading all of the letters that were submitted on behalf of some of the victims and listening to the statements of some of the victims in this Court, it is abundantly clear that the defendant purposely targeted a group of people, many elderly people with strong ethnic traditions in this case, people that had immigrated here from Italy.
+Upon reading all of the letters that were submitted on behalf of some of the victims and listening to the statements of some of the victims in this Court, it is abundantly clear that the defendant purposely targeted a group of people, many elderly people with strong ethnic traditions in this ease, people that had immigrated here from Italy.
 These strong ethnic traditions included life-long hard work, doggedly saving their earnings, all to provide security for themselves, their children and to perhaps leave a financial legacy to their children and their grandchildren.

 These people, the victims, paid taxes, they obeyed the laws, and they respected and relied upon our government and its institutions, including this Court.

 Many values were mentioned here today, and most often mentioned were pride and dignity and trust and family.
 Pride and dignity and family all, in a sense, depend on security, and it was this security that the victims sought in living the American dream, to preserve security and, hence, preserve pride and trust for their later years.
-Frank Castaldi abused that trust and had a horrific impact on the victims.
+Frank Cas-taldi abused that trust and had a horrific impact on the victims.
 And that impact must be considered in imposing a sentence that promotes respect for the law and provides just punishment.

 I think it was Mr. Cesare [a victim who spoke] that said it best.
 He eloquently said that the defendant took the spoils of their youth, all that effort that was intended to provide them security and the things that are synonymous with strong ethnic values, pride and dignity, and now that’s gone.

-Therefore, considering the nature and history of the offense in itself, and considering a sentence that promotes respect for the law and provides just punishment, it‘s clear a sentence beyond the guideline range is necessary.
+Therefore, considering the nature and history of the offense in itself, and considering a sentence that promotes respect for the law and provides just punishment, it’s clear ¡a sentence beyond the guideline range is necessary.

-The judge then turned to Castaldi‘s background and characteristics, noting both the absence of any criminal record but also his decades-long criminal conduct.
-The judge addressed deterrence, both specific and general, and said that a Guideline sentence would not be adequate as a deterrent to this crime.
+The judge then turned to Castaldi’s background and characteristics, noting both the absence of any criminal record but also his decades-long criminal conduct.
+The judge addressed deterrence-, both specific and general, and said that a Guideline sentence would not be adequate as a deterrent to this crime.
 He said he had taken into consideration all the mitigating factors that the defense had set forth in the memorandum, which he had reviewed in detail with counsel earlier in the hearing.
 As noted, the sentence was the longest possible under the plea agreement: maximum

-Castaldi‘s principal argument on appeal is that the judge made a procedural error by failing to address what he now calls his principal argument in mitigation, his voluntary disclosure of the offense and his efforts to help the government with its investigation.
-Perhaps the most frequently argued issue on our docket in recent years is whether a district judge provided a sufficient explanation for rejecting a convicted defendant‘s arguments in mitigation at sentencing.
+Castaldi’s principal argument on appeal is that the judge made a procedural error by failing to address what he now calls his principal argument in mitigation, his voluntary disclosure of the offense and his efforts to help the government with its investigation.
+Perhaps the most frequently argued issue on our docket in recent years is whether a district judge provided a sufficient explanation for rejecting a convicted defendant’s arguments in mitigation at sentencing.
 As one rough measure, our key case on the issue is United States v.
-Cunningham, 429 F.3d 673 (7th Cir.2005), and as of February 19, 2014, we had cited Cunningham in 197 later opinions and orders.
-The vast majority of citations concern this issue.
+Cunningham,

 Cunningham and its progeny do not provide a bright line that lets district judges know when they have provided enough of an explanation.
 Yet “we try to take careful note of context and the practical realities of a sentencing hearing.
 District judges need not belabor the obvious.”
-Gary, 613 F.3d at 709.
-Under that standard, the district judge made his thinking clear enough in this case.
+Gary,

-Castaldi argues that the district judge‘s explanation fails to show meaningful consideration of his voluntary disclosure and cooperation.
-Paying close atten-
+Castaldi argues that the district judge’s explanation fails to show meaningful consideration of his voluntary disclosure and cooperation.
+Paying close atten

 After hearing a brief statement from Castaldi in allocution, the judge imposed the most severe sentence he could for the two offenses of conviction.
-The judge‘s explanation, quoted at length above at page 594, emphasized the “horrific” harm that Castaldi inflicted on his victims.
+The judge’s explanation, quoted at length above at page 594, emphasized the “horrific” harm that Castaldi inflicted on his victims.
 He explained clearly why the agreed Guideline calculation “grossly understated” the seriousness of the offense.
-The judge also walked carefully through all of the applicable sentencing factors under
+The judge also walked carefully through all of the applicable sentencing factors under § 3553(a).
+It is obvious that he thought carefully about the sentence and tailored it to the circumstances of the individual case and the individual defendant.
+He knew he was imposing a non-guideline sentence that required an explanation, .and he provided it.

 In explaining the sentence, the judge did not specifically address the defense argument about disclosure and cooperation.
 It would be easy to affirm this sentence if he had added just one sentence to his explanation, something like: “The harm you caused your victims by betraying their trust for more than twenty years and by stealing their life savings, their hopes for financial security, and their dreams of a better future for themselves, their children, and grandchildren, was so devastating as to dwarf your late disclosure of your crime when discovery became virtually inevitable.”
 Despite the absence of such a statement, the judge’s thinking on this point was so obvious that we need not remand for him to make that point explicit in a second hearing.
 The judge’s explanation emphasized so strongly the harm to the victims that we know that factor dominated his thinking.
 And his questions to defense counsel at the beginning and end of the hearing show that he understood but was not moved by Castaldi’s decision to come forward and confess after more than twenty years of fraud.
 Castaldi made that decision only when he was unable to meet a victim’s demand for return of his principal and exposure was both